International Program

 Latin America

-• With partners throughout Latin America, we are working to prevent climate harm from the buildup of methane gas infrastructure, which threatens local communities and locks countries into continued fossil fuel dependency.
-We are challenging the anticipated harm of proposed fracking in Argentina, Colombia, and Mexico, and harm from large-scale coal mining in Colombia, while also helping defend regulations that allow for clean energy development in Mexico, Chile, and Brazil.
+- Together with partners throughout Latin America, we are working to prevent climate harm from the buildup of methane gas infrastructure, which threatens local communities and locks countries into continued fossil fuel dependency.
+With the plan to export fracked gas from the U.S. through Mexico, we are challenging environmental harm this strategy would bring to people and the planet all along the proposed path.
+We are also supporting partners to challenge the anticipated harm of proposed fracking in Argentina, Colombia, and Mexico, and harm from large-scale coal mining in Colombia.

 South Africa